 Using campus services can also help you maintain good nutrition.
-If you have any food allergies, food intolerances, or food preferences, talk to your campus food services director to learn about your options.
-It may be helpful to meet with your college nutritionist if you experience weight or appetite changes.
+If you have any food allergies, food intolerances, or food preferences, talk to your campus food services director or dietitian to learn about your options.
+It may be helpful to meet with your college dietitian if you’re experiencing weight or appetite changes.

 Dorm Room Remedies

 I have a meal plan, but always get hungry between meals and at night when I’m studying.
 What should I do?

 Keep your room stocked with healthy snacks you can grab when you’re hungry, such as: